Expat Fire has been investing at Mintos for several years now. Read this review to find out everything there is to know about Mintos!

 Bullet: The payment schedule is either a single payment at the end of the term or multiple strategically scheduled payments when expecting a large cash flow.
 For example, a mortgage loan of 12 months with a single payment at the end of the term.

 Interest Only: First you receive your interest earned in the monthly payments, and you receive your principal back at the end of the term.

 If you plan on investing manually, then car loans is most likely the best way to go.
 You know the age and gender of the borrower as well as the type of car they are buying.
 You may for example want to avoid investing in a 20-35 year old buying a BMW 7-series, these borrowers will end up most likely with expensive repairs sooner or later.
 Look up the MSRP of the car they are buying, the new value of car will most likely represent the repair costs more accurately.

 Also don’t forget to look at the fuel type and capacity of the engine.
 Anything above a 2.0L engine is going to be consuming a lot of gas.
 Mogo is very transparent about these details.

 If possible, try to invest in car loans that have been issued at least 1 or 2 months ago and have had 1 or more successful payments.
 Most of the time used cars have some problems that need to be fixed after purchasing, which can lead to unexpected costs.

-Car depreciation is region specific.
+Car depreciation and cost of ownership is region specific.